ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

     </code></pre>
   </li>
   <li>
-    <b>Add the SSH key to the Authorized Keys</b>
+    <b>Add the SSH key to the Authorised Keys</b>
     <br>
-    To enable automatic connection to a server, that server needs to recognise the SSH key as an <i>authorized</i> one.
-The list of authorised keys for a certain server, is stored inside the file <code>~/.ssh/authorized_keys</code>.
+    To enable automatic connection to a server, that server needs to recognise the SSH key as <i>authorised</i>.
+The list of authorised keys for a certain server is stored in the file <code>~/.ssh/authorized_keys</code>.
     <br>
-    To add the newly created SSH key as an <i>authorized</i> key for Gadi, in your local machine's terminal, run:
+    To add the newly created SSH key as an <i>authorised</i> key for Gadi, run the following command from your local machine's terminal:
     <pre><code>var=$( cat ~/.ssh/id_gadi.pub ) && ssh gadi "echo $var >> .ssh/authorized_keys"</code></pre>
     <div class="note">
-      Make sure you use double quotes (") in the previous command.
+      Make sure to use double quotes <code>"</code> in the previous command.
     </div>
-    You will be asked for your password, and if you did all the previous steps correctly, this will be the last time you will have to insert it.
+    You will be prompted for your NCI password.
+If you did all of the above steps correctly, it should be the last time you need to enter it.
   </li>
 </ol>
-Once you complete all the above steps, you will be able to connect to <i>Gadi</i> simply by running:
+Now you should be able to connect to <i>Gadi</i> simply by running:
 <pre><code>ssh gadi</code></pre>

 ### Change default project on Gadi